-Visual Snow Initiative’s groundbreaking efforts, both past and present, have been pivotal in advancing global recognition and understanding of Visual Snow Syndrome.
-Through ongoing collaboration with researchers, supporters, and medical professionals, Visual Snow Initiative advances awareness, education, research, and treatment development while providing essential resources to improve the quality of life for those affected worldwide.
+Through collaboration with researchers, supporters, and medical professionals, the Visual Snow Initiative has raised awareness, expanded education, supported research, and contributed to treatment development, while providing essential resources to improve the quality of life for those affected by VSS worldwide.

 Visual Snow (static vision) was first discovered and reported in the Transactions of the American Ophthalmological Society by Frank D. Carroll.